 * Unless otherwise arranged, the travel time to your cat sitting job is not part of the booking time or payment.
 So, please always check the distance before accepting the job.

-What are the benefits of becoming a cat sitter?
+There are many benefits to becoming a cat sitter!
+They include:

-- Cat care can take place before and after normal working hours.
+- Cat care is flexible and can take place before and after normal working hours.
 So it will not likely interfere with your day job.

 - If the cat you are going to take care of is familiar with children, with the owners’ permission, you may be able to bring your child with you.

 - If you have a child they may get the opportunity to learn how to interact with new pets.
-Helping them understand the responsibility of caring for them.
+This will help them understand the responsibility of caring for them.

-- You will get to know families within your neighbourhood and have the chance to forge great lifelong bonds with their cats.
+- You will get to know families in your neighbourhood and have the chance to forge great lifelong bonds with their cats (and their paw parents!).

-- And of course the supplementary income might be a nice top-up to your household earnings.
+- And of course the supplementary income might be a nice addition to your household earnings.

 What are the traits of a fantastic cat sitter?

-- In-home cat sitting should be a stress-free alternative to catteries and cat boarding.
+- In-home cat care should be a stress-free alternative to cat boarding.
 Pay attention to the instructions cat owners give you to make sure you keep their pet happy while they are away.

 - Understanding how important the cat’s routine is and ensuring you provide as much familiarity and reassurance to them as well as their owners.